Njuelle/how-to-dashboard/part2.md

 Unfortunately, only number fields can be aggregated so we need to create a scripted field that converts the boolean to a number.

 Click on "scripted fields" tab and on the "Add Scripted Field" button.
 Give your new field a name, `detected motions` seems nice.
-Kibana uses Painless script -that sounds good to my ears.
-Go to the "Script" textarea and type :
+Kibana uses Painless script -that sounds good to my ears-.
+Go to the "Script" textarea and type:

 ```
 doc['state.motion'].value ?
 1 : 0